chenju2k6/chenju2k6.github.io/_posts/temp.md

 Key point:

-* Fix one dimension, for another dimension, compute the max sum of the subarray no large than K.
+* Do exhaustive searching for one dimension, that is to say, consider all sub-section for rows or coloumns, and then for another dimension, compute the max sum of the subarray no large than K.

 The questions with the same idea: